dappelha/hpgmg-fv/README.md

 HPGMG: High-performance Geometric Multigrid
 ===========================================

 This is a heterogeneous implementation of HPGMG-FV using CUDA with Unified Memory.
 The code is multi-GPU ready and uses one rank per GPU.

-HPGMG implements full multigrid (FMG) algorithms using finite-volume and finite-element methods.
-Different algorithmic variants adjust the arithmetic intensity and architectural properties that are tested.
-These FMG methods converge up to discretization error in one F-cycle, thus may be considered direct solvers.
-An F-cycle visits the finest level a total of two times, the first coarsening (8x smaller) 4 times, the second coarsening 6 times, etc.
+Read [my Parallel Forall blog post](https://devblogs.nvidia.com/parallelforall/high-performance-geometric-multi-grid-gpu-acceleration/) to learn more about the implementation!

 #General installation